jaccomoc/jactl/docs/pages/language-guide.md

 #### Floating Point

-In Jacsal, by default, floating point numbers are represented by the `Decimal` type and numeric literals that have a decimal point will be interpreted as Decimal numbers.
+In Jactl, by default, floating point numbers are represented by the `Decimal` type and numeric literals that have a decimal point will be interpreted as Decimal numbers.

 Decimal numbers are represented internally using the Java `BigDecimal` class.
 This avoids the problems of trying to store base 10 numbers inexactly using a binary floating point representation.

-Jacsal also offers the ability to use native floating point numbers by using the type `double` (which corresponds to the Java type `double`) for situations where preformance is more important than having exact values.
+Jactl also offers the ability to use native floating point numbers by using the type `double` (which corresponds to the Java type `double`) for situations where preformance is more important than having exact values.
 When using doubles, constants of type `double` should use the `D` suffix to prevent them being interpreted as Decimal constants and to avoid unnecessary overhead: